Powering Tencent Billing Platform with Apache Pulsar

 The main components are described as follows.

-Try-Confirm/Cancel (TCC)and hybrid DB transactions.
+- TM: A distributed transaction manager.
+As the control center of TDXA, it deloys a decentralized approach to offer services of high availability.
+TM supports both REST API based Try-Confirm/Cancel (TCC) and hybrid DB transactions.
 With TDF (an asynchronous coroutine framework) and asynchronous transaction processing in TDSQL, TM is able to support the billing business of the whole company in a high efficient way.

 As you can see, a highly consistent and available message queue plays a mission critical role in processing transactions for our billing service.

 The usage of a message queue in our billing service can be divided into two categories: online transaction processing, and real-time data processing.

 Online transaction processing

 There are more than 80 channels with various characteristics, and more than 300 different business processing logic within Midas.
 One single payment workflow often involves many internal and external systems.
 This leads to longer RPC chains, and more failures, especially network timeouts (e.g. when interacting with oversea payment services).

 TDXA leverages a message queue for handling failures occured in processing transactions in a reliable way.
 Integrating with a local transaction state, TDXA is able to resume the transaction process from failures and ensure the consistency of billions of transactions daily.

 Real-time data processing